 Note: Please make sure that you know what you’re doing when following the instructions.
 If any actions or terms in the article cause confusion, please ask a professional to do the job.

-As well as you install Magento 2 using Composer, you can install our extensions, for this, you’ll need:
+As well as you install and update Magento 2 using Composer, you can install our extensions, for this, you’ll need:

 - An installed Magento 2 and a Composer on your server